Back to Insights

 Data Privacy Considerations for Malaysian Businesses

-Data privacy is one of the most critical aspects of ChatGPT training for Malaysian companies.
+Data privacy represents one of the most critical dimensions of ChatGPT adoption for Malaysian companies, and it is the area where untrained usage creates the greatest organisational risk.
 The Personal Data Protection Act 2010 (PDPA Malaysia) governs how personal data is collected, processed, and stored.
-Companies must ensure that their use of ChatGPT complies with these requirements.
+Companies must ensure that their use of ChatGPT complies with these requirements, and the consequences of non-compliance are severe.

 What You Should Never Enter into ChatGPT

-• Safe to enter — Publicly available information, anonymised data, generic business scenarios, writing prompts without specific identifiers, and general industry questions
+By contrast, several categories of input are entirely appropriate for business use.
+Publicly available information, anonymised data, generic business scenarios, writing prompts without specific identifiers, and general industry questions all represent safe inputs that unlock ChatGPT's productivity benefits without creating compliance exposure.

 Enterprise vs Consumer ChatGPT

-A key component of training is understanding the difference between consumer ChatGPT (which may use inputs for model training) and ChatGPT Enterprise or Team plans (which do not use inputs for training and offer enhanced privacy controls).
-Malaysian companies are advised to:
+A critical component of responsible adoption is understanding the difference between consumer ChatGPT, which may use inputs for model training, and ChatGPT Enterprise or Team plans, which do not use inputs for training and offer enhanced privacy controls.
+According to OpenAI's data usage policy, Enterprise and Team plans provide contractual commitments that inputs will not be used to train models.

 Building an AI Acceptable Use Policy